Jeremy Kennedy: Bellator MMA

 Kennedy signed with Bellator MMA in October 2020.
 He made his promotional debut against Matt Bessette at Bellator 253 on November 19, 2020.
 Kennedy won the fight by unanimous decision.

-Kennedy faced Ádám Borics on April 9, 2021 at Bellator 256.
+Kennedy faced Ádám Borics on April 9, 2021, at Bellator 256.
 He lost the bout via unanimous decision.

-Kennedy faced Emmanuel Sanchez on December 3, 2021 at Bellator 272.
+Kennedy faced Emmanuel Sanchez on December 3, 2021, at Bellator 272.
 He won the bout via unanimous decision.

-Kennedy was scheduled to face Aaron Pico on April 15, 2022 at Bellator 277.
-However, due to unknown reasons, Kennedy withdrew 8 days before the event.
+Kennedy was scheduled to face Aaron Pico on April 15, 2022, at Bellator 277.
+However, for unknown reasons, Kennedy withdrew 8 days before the event.

 The bout against Aaron Pico was rebooked for October 1, 2022 at Bellator 286.
-After Pico hurt his shoulder mid way through the first round, the bout was stopped after the first round by the doctor.
+After Pico hurt his shoulder midway through the first round, the bout was stopped after the first round by the doctor.

-Kennedy faced Pedro Carvalho on February 25, 2023 at Bellator 291.
+Kennedy faced Pedro Carvalho on February 25, 2023, at Bellator 291.
 He won the fight by unanimous decision.

+Kennedy was scheduled to face James Gallagher on March 22, 2024, at Bellator Champions Series 1.
+However, at the beginning of the month, Kennedy was rescheduled for a Bellator Featherweight Championship bout against reigning champion Patrício Pitbull.
+Despite cutting Pitbull and stumbling him, he lost the bout in the third round as Pitbull landed a flurry of punches and knees on Kennedy.

+Return to PFL

+Kennedy was scheduled to face Jesus Pinedo on November 29, 2024, at PFL 10.
+However, Pinedo withdrew from the bout due to missing weight by six pounds and was replaced by Gabriel Alves Braga on one day's notice.
+Braga won the bout against Kennedy by unanimous decision.

+On February 12, 2025, the promotion officially revealed that Kennedy joined the 2025 PFL Featherweight Tournament.

+In the quarterfinal, Kennedy faced Movlid Khaybulaev on April 3, 2025, at PFL 1.
+He lost the back-and-forth fight by split decision.

+Kennedy returned to the tournament in an alternate bout again Ádám Borics at PFL 5 (2025) on June 12, 2025.
+He lost the fight via majority decision.

+Post PFL

+Kennedy fought Jeremy Henry on September 4, 2025 for the BFL Lightweight Championship at BFL 84.
+Kennedy won the fight via submission in round 4.